brwilkinson/brwilkinson/README.md

 I migrated my old Technet Script Center [PowerShell] Scripts to here [msdn-scriptcenter-repo](https://brwilkinson.github.io/msdn-scriptcenter-repo/)

 Azure Deployment Framework (ADF) docs here [AzureDeploymentFramework](https://brwilkinson.github.io/AzureDeploymentFramework/)
-- Note this is now a `Bicep` 💪🏼 project and the ARM templates will be archived soon.
+- Note this is now a `Bicep` 💪🏼 project and the ARM templates are archive to armjson branch
+- Note the previous main branch was moved to ADFv2 branch, new code is in main which is V3 code
+  - This is an updated version of this Framework
+    - Streamlined deployments
+      - Automated Networking supports up to 32 tenants/Application Deployments
+    - Added templates:
+      - Frontdoor
+      - AKS
+      - Service Fabric Managed
+      - APIM

 - Sample project 'built from' the `AzureDeploymentFramework` [microsoftgraph/microsoft-graph-comms-samples/Teams EchoBot](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/Samples/PublicSamples/EchoBot)

 <!--
 **brwilkinson/brwilkinson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.